DS-USAFA/PSSE-Solutions-Manual/docs/19-Hypothesis-Testing-with-Simulation-Solutions.md

 ## 0.00459954
 ```

-The p-value is much smaller!
+The $p$-value is much smaller!
 The test statistic matters in terms of efficiency of the testing procedure.

 d.
 Draw a conclusion.

 Based on our data, if there were really no difference in the distribution of lengths of commercials in 30 minute shows between basic and premium channels then the probability of finding our observed difference of means is 0.005.
 Since this is less than our significance level of 0.05, we reject the null in favor of the alternative that the basic channel has longer commercials.

-\pagebreak

 ### Problem 2

-**Is yawning contagious?**
+**Is yawning contagious?**.
 An experiment conducted by the *MythBusters*, a science entertainment TV program on the Discovery Channel, tested if a person can be subconsciously influenced into yawning if another person near them yawns.
 50 people were randomly assigned to two groups: 34 to a group where a person near them yawned (treatment) and 16 to a group where there wasn't a person yawning near them (control).
 The following table shows the results of this experiment.

 $$
 \begin{array}{ccc|cc|c} & & &\textbf{Group} &  &